DialedRide KineMetric Evidence Desk

 What hardware do I need to use DialedRide KineMetric?

-For the strongest analysis, use a bike-mounted head unit that records standard .fit files, plus a high-quality power meter that records cadence, power, left/right balance, and pedal dynamics where available.
-Dual-sided pedal systems are preferred.
+For the strongest analysis, use a bike-mounted head unit that records standard .fit files, plus a dual-sided power meter that records cadence, power, L/R balance, and pedal dynamics where available.
+Our preferred options are the Favero Assioma and Garmin Rally ranges of pedals.

-Do I need dual-sided power pedals, or will a single-sided power meter work?
+Do I need dual-sided power data, or will single-sided power work?

 Which power meters provide the best data for pedal dynamics analysis?

 Pedal-based dual-sided systems usually provide the richest data because they measure force at the rider's contact point.
-Favero Assioma DUO, DUO-Shi, PRO MX-2, and comparable systems are good candidates when they export the required fields.
+The Favero Assioma and Garmin Rally ranges of pedals are good candidates as they export the required fields.

 Can I use a crank-based, spider-based, or hub-based power meter?